strobertson/predictionassignment/code/write-up.md

 ##  $ classe              : Factor w/ 5 levels "A","B","C","D",..: 1 1 1 1 1 1 1 1 1 1 ...
 ```

-Of the remaining data, columns 1-6 contain qualitative data about the exercise as opposed to meassurements of the exercise.
+Of the remaining data, columns 1-6 contain qualitative data about the exercise as opposed to measurements of the exercise.
 These can be dropped for the purposed of model building to leave 1 outcome and 52 predictor variables in our data set.

 To ensure accuracy later we also apply these transformations to the test data set and produce a table to check that they still have the same dimensions.